Meet Our Teachers

 Trevor Knight

-Teacher of Business & Economics
+Teacher of Business Studies & Head of Arges

 Trevor Knight has been a qualified high school teacher since 2006.
 Trevor graduated from Southern Cross University (Queensland, Australia) with a post-graduate degree in secondary education in Human Society and its Environment.